Battle of the Hydaspes: Aftermath and legacy

 When asked by Alexander how he wished to be treated, Porus replied "Treat me as a king would treat another king".
 Impressed, Alexander indeed treated him like a king, allowing him to retain his lands.
-Following the battle, Alexander founded two cities in this region, one at the spot of the battle called Nicaea (Greek for Victory) in commemoration of his success and one on the other side of the Hydaspes called Alexandria Bucephalus, to honour his faithful steed, which died soon after this battle.
+Following the battle, Alexander founded two cities called Boukephala and Nikaia, the latter at the site of the battle and named after the Greek word for victory, Nike, in commemoration of his success, and the former on the opposite bank to honour his faithful steed Bucephalus, who died during or after the battle.

-In 326 BC, the army of Alexander approached the boundaries of the Nanda Empire.
+In 326 BC, Alexander's army approached the boundaries of the Nanda Empire.
 His army, exhausted from the continuous campaigning and concerned at the prospect of facing yet another gigantic Indian army, demanded that they should return to the west.
 This happened at the Hyphasis (modern Beas).
 Historians do not consider that this action by Alexander's troops represented a mutiny but called it an increase in military unrest amongst the troops, which forced Alexander to finally give in.
 Instead of immediately turning back, however, he ordered the army to march south, along the Indus, securing the banks of the river as the borders of his empire.

-The main reasons for Porus's defeat were Alexander's use of clever tactics, and the Macedonians' superior discipline and technology.
+The main reasons for Porus' defeat were Alexander's use of clever tactics, and the Macedonians' superior discipline and technology.
 The Indians used chariots which were inferior to the Greek's cavalry.
 They did not have a well supported military infrastructure or a standing army.
 The Indian infantry and cavalry were poorly armoured, lacking in metal armour, and their swords were no match against the sarissa of the Macedonians.
 Porus himself failed to take the initiative, mainly trying to counter his opponent's moves.
 Greek historians agree that Porus fought bravely until the end.

 During the later rule of the Maurya Empire, tactician Kautilya took the Battle of the Hydaspes as a lesson and highlighted the need for military training before battle.
 The first Mauryan emperor, Chandragupta, maintained a standing army.
 The chariot corps played a marginal role in Mauryan military infrastructure.